mark-hahn/fjs/README.md

 When calling a JSF function from Javascript the return value is undefined if the stack is empty.
 Otherwise the entire local stack is returned as an array.

     .
 Math.min				// prints Infinity
-    .< alert 'hi' 4			// alerts "hi" and then prints only "4"
     split.
 "1 2 3" ' '		// leaves three items on stack: "1", "2", "3"

 *Named Variable Scopes*